-Council meetings
+Council Meetings

 Council is still able to conduct its usual meetings during the Election Period as it is a core function of the elected Council.
 Council meetings will continue as normal during this time.
-Council agendas and minutes will be printed, distributed or published as normal.
+Council agendas and minutes will be printed, distributed and published as normal.

-Any questions to Council from the public submitted for public question time that relate to electoral matter during an election period will not be considered at any Council meeting.
+Any questions to Council from the public submitted for public question time that relate to electoral matter will not be considered at any Council meeting during an election period.